Teaching summarizing? Use story element examples! When you model this process, your students will experience success.

 “Fourth graders summarize,” Ms. Sneed told herself.
 “They retell only key details, or elements, of the story: character(s), setting and plot.”
 She remembered a teacher friend talking about somebody wanted but then so.
 Those words helped kids with literary elements.

 Determine a theme of a story, drama, or poem from details in the text, including how characters in a story or drama respond to challenges or how the speaker in a poem reflects upon a topic; summarize the text.

 Ms. Sneed pondered this.
 Fifth graders also summarize.
 She noted that they must discuss how the character responds to challenges.
 “By fifth grade, students should be able to identify the main character, his or her goal or motivation, the obstacle(s) that get in the way, steps he or she takes to achieve the goal and/or overcome the obstacle, and the outcome or resolution,” she thought.

-Ms. Sneed Searches for Resources
+Searching for Resources

 “We learned that last year,” said a girl with classes.